panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 `name` variable, while being declared, isn't initialized so it has an `undefined` value.

-You can easily update the value of a `let` variable, a thing you cannot do with `const` variables - and this is the main difference between them.
+You can easily update the value of a `let` variable, a thing you cannot do with `const` variables - and that's the main difference between them.

 ```javascript
 let villain = 'Joker';